jesusdf/jitsi-token-moderation-plugin/README.md

 	muc_room_notification_pass = "mypass"
 ```

-You can also specify an user and password to use with HTTP Basic Auth, or leave it blank to make a post without authentication at all.
+You can also specify a user and password to use with HTTP Basic Auth, or leave it blank to make a post without authentication at all.

 It will post a JSON with this format: